codacy/styleguide/website-legacy/README.md

 # Codacy Styleguide Legacy Website

 This is the Codacy awesome styleguide website.
-It will include components, code snippets and how to use then.
+It will include components, code snippets and how to use them.

 ### Installation and Running